Composite empirical likelihood for multisample clustered data

-We are indebted to Drs.
-Steve Verrill, David Kretschmann, James Evans at the United States Forest Products Lab for making their report available as well as for providing the dataset on which their analyses and now ours are based.
-We are also indebted to members of the Forest Products Stochastic Modelling Group centered at the University of British Columbia (UBC), from FPInnovations in Vancouver, Simon Fraser University and UBC for stimulating discussions on the long term monitoring program to which this paper is addressed.
+The authors gratefully acknowledge funding from the ``a thousand talents'' program through Yunnan University and from NSERC Grants RGPIN-2014-03743 and RGPIN-2015-06592, the National Natural Science Foundation of China (Numbers 11771144 and 11371142), and the 111 Project (B14019), a Collaborative Research and Development Grant from NSERC and FPInnovations.
+We are indebted to Drs.~Steve Verrill, David Kretschmann, and James Evans at the USDA Forest Products Lab for making their report available as well as for providing the dataset on which their analyses and now ours are based.
+We are also indebted to the Forest Products Stochastic Modelling Group centered at the University of British Columbia (UBC): members of this group from FPInnovations in Vancouver, Simon Fraser University, and UBC provided stimulating discussions of the long-term monitoring program to which this paper contributes.
+Liu is the corresponding author.